IHE/ITI.sIPS/input/pagecontent/volume-1.md

 <img src="IPS_doc_library.png" caption="Figure 1: The IPS product and by-products" width="70%" >
 </div>

-## 1:56.1 aIPS Actors, Transactions, and Content Modules
+## 1:56.1 sIPS Actors, Transactions, and Content Modules

 <a name="actors-and-transactions"> </a>